-Empowered by Ministry
+Empowered by His Sovereignty

 In this role of being on staff with Campus Outreach, there is a great need to daily be empowered for ministry.
 The burden of reaching lost souls, the pressures of ministry success, all mixed with the overwhelming tasks and responsibilities we must keep up with, make it necessary for me to minister out of an overflow.
 It’s crucial that the Holy Spirit is my source for strength and direction as I pour out my life as a faithful drink offering.
 A truth that has allowed me to trust in the Holy Spirit all the more and have an even greater understanding of my role as a laborer on the college campus has been the theology of God’s sovereignty.
 By growing to have a more complete and thorough understanding of God’s sovereignty over the elect, I have been refined in the way I go about evangelism and disciple-making.
 There is joy to be found in recognizing we are not the Holy Spirit and in properly acknowledging the style and timeline of the Holy Spirit’s work.

 Daily pressure to seek and save the lost can be replaced with a genuine joy that I get to serve King Jesus by telling others of the glorious riches found in Christ, leaving the results to God.
 The more I understand and appreciate God’s sovereignty, calling, and the elements of election that God determined before the foundations of the world, the smaller my fears become when thinking about pursuing others with the universal call of the gospel.
 It is pleasing and thrilling to do evangelism with confidence that God has planned events out before time, yet they are revealed at distinct moments in our lives.